doncigma/doncigma/README.md

 ### Hi there 👋

 My name is Elijah Johnson.
-I am currently working on my Bachelor's in Computer Science.
-I love poetry, writing, music, creating, philosophy, backpacking, working on cars, and am addicted to creative problem solving.
+I love poetry, writing, music, creating, philosophy, backpacking, working on cars, and am addicted to coding!

+I am currently...
-🔭 I’m currently working on a Bachelor's in Computer Science.
+🔭 Working on a Bachelor's in Computer Science.

-🌱 I’m currently learning how to deepen my understanding of C++.
+🌱 Learning how to deepen my understanding of C++.

-👯 I’m looking for an internship to take the first step on the path of my career!
+👯 Looking for an internship to take the first step on the path of my career!

-📫 How to reach me:
-  Email: ejdylan1029@gmail.com
-  Mobile: (425) 381-9344

 ⚡ Fun fact: Lately I have been learning the harmonica and thoroughly enjoying it!

+📫 How to reach me: Email: ejdylan1029@gmail.com Mobile: (425) 381-9344

 <!--
 **doncigma/doncigma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.